leonardoalt/ethereum_formal_verification_overview/README.md

 This page tries to give an overview of the formal verification (and related) projects in the Ethereum ecosystem, extending and updating https://github.com/pirapira/ethereum-formal-verification-overview.

-The focus here is formal verification of smart contracts, while attempting to also gather information about formal verification of protocols and compilers.
+The focus here is formal verification and other types of analysis of smart contracts, while attempting to also gather information about formal verification of protocols and compilers.

 The lists are not complete and you are encouraged to visit the project pages to know more about them.